natgo/wt-wiki-scraper/wikitext-transpiled/ground/KW%20II%20754%20(r)%20(Germany).md

 ===Combat usage===
 During the opening stages of Operation Barbarossa, the KV tanks came as a huge surprise from the Germans as they had no prior intel about these tanks, resulting in a lack of capable anti-tank weapons that could destroy these tanks aside from 88 mm Flak guns.
 The KV-2 served alongside the KV-1 in stalling the German Offensive to Moscow.
 During the Battle of Raseiniai, in Lithuania, a single KV-2 was able to hold up the entire 6th Panzer Divison for a full day by firing at them from a concealed location before it ran out of ammunition, ending with about two dozen tanks destroyed.

 Due to the low quantity of KV-2 produced, they didn't see much service past the opening stages of the war due to loss from attrition or mechanical failures, however 10 were still in service with the Voronezh Front on 4 July 1943 for the Battle of Kursk.
-These were transferred to the 3rd Mech Corps on 9 July, and by 18 July only 1 was left serviceable - 5 were destroyed on 12 July, and 4 are recorded as being in repair from 13 July.  <ref name="3rdMechKursk">[http://www.dtic.mil/cgi-bin/GetTRDoc?AD=ADA360311 Link, open at your own discression!]
+These were transferred to the 3rd Mech Corps on 9 July, and by 18 July only 1 was left serviceable - 5 were destroyed on 12 July, and 4 are recorded as being in repair from 13 July. <ref name="3rdMechKursk">[http://www.dtic.mil/cgi-bin/GetTRDoc?AD=ADA360311 Link, open at your own discretion!]
 Source provided by‎ user Stalins Organ.
 US Army Center for Strategy and Force Evaluation - detailed day-day analysis of formation strengths at Kursk - both sides.
 12MB PDF download </ref>

 ===Survivors===
 Only one KV-2 is left intact as a survivor of the war, it is housed at the Central Armed Forces Museum in Moscow.